On this page:

 Drumline leader

 In recent years, Matt's creative contributions have been showcased in various high-profile projects, including writing, recording and teaching the drum segments for the 2020 AFL Grand Final alongside Sheppard and the Queensland Symphony Orchestra.
-He played a pivotal role in the 2021 State of Origin Game 2 Ball Activation and the ABC’s 90th birthday television commercial (2022).
+He played a pivotal role in the 2021 State of Origin Game 2 ball activation and the ABC's 90th birthday television commercial (2022).
 Matt's percussion ensemble clinched first place at the Australian Percussion Eisteddfod in 2021, with his drumline securing second place at the Australian Drumline Competition in 2021–22.

 In 2012, he founded Drum Camp, which has been a creative partner of CGEN since 2017.
 Drum Camp aims to nurture the talents and passion of young drummers beyond the confines of traditional education.
-Matt's relationship with CGEN runs deep, from his early days playing drum kit in the orchestra (2006) and his role as a professional artist (2009), to beginning Queensland’s first state school drumline which has since become a crowd favourite of the show for 11 years and has offered countless students a platform to excel in both education and performance.
+Matt's relationship with CGEN runs deep, from his early days playing drum kit in the orchestra (2006) and his role as a professional artist (2009), to beginning Queensland's first state school drumline which has since become a crowd favourite of the show for 12 years and has offered countless students a platform to excel in both education and performance

 Rebecca Purnell